diogoaurelio/schedoscopeWiki/Home.md

           storedAs(Parquet())
         }

-* specifying its computation logic is as simple as:
+* specifying the logic how to compute the view out of its dependencies is as simple as:

         case class Nodes(
           year: Parameter[String],